ROCm/rocSOLVER/docs/source/userguide_logging.rst

 auxiliary library functions), outputting a line that can be used with the executable ``rocsolver-bench`` to call the function with the same size arguments.

-Profile logging, upon disabling the logging facility using ``rocsolver_logging_cleanup`` or ``rocsolver_destroy_logger``, will output statistics on each called internal rocSOLVER and rocBLAS routine.
+Profile logging, upon calling ``rocsolver_log_write_profile`` or ``rocsolver_log_flush_profile``, or terminating the logging session using ``rocsolver_log_end``, will output statistics on each called internal rocSOLVER and rocBLAS routine.
 These include the number of times each function was called, the total program runtime occupied by the function, and the total program runtime occupied by its nested function calls.
 Note that, when profile logging is enabled, the stream will be synchronized after every internal function call.

 Initialization and set-up
 ================================================

-In order to use rocSOLVER's logging facilities, the user must first call ``rocsolver_create_logger`` in order to allocate the internal data structures used for logging.
-The user may then specify a layer mode and max level depth, either programmatically using ``rocsolver_logging_initialize`` function or by setting the corresponding environment variables.
+In order to use rocSOLVER's logging facilities, the user must first call ``rocsolver_log_begin`` in order to allocate the internal data structures used for logging and begin the logging session.
+The user may then specify a layer mode and max level depth, either programmatically using ``rocsolver_log_set_layer_mode``, ``rocsolver_log_set_max_levels``, or by setting the corresponding environment variables.

 The layer mode specifies which logging type(s) are activated, and can be ``rocblas_layer_mode_none``, ``rocblas_layer_mode_log_trace``, ``rocblas_layer_mode_log_bench``, ``rocblas_layer_mode_log_profile``,